 New Zealand daylight saving time

-The tide predictions for the primary ports in this tide table have been corrected for daylight saving time.
-Daylight savings runs from 2am Sunday 29 September 2013 to 3am Sunday 6 April 2014.
+The tide predictions for the Standard (main) ports in this tide table have been corrected for daylight saving time.
+Daylight savings runs from 2am Sunday 30 September 2018 to 3am Sunday 7 April 2019.

-All New Zealand tidal data is referenced to predictions for primary ports.
-Northland's primary ports are Marsden Point on the east coast and Port Taranaki on the west coast.
+All New Zealand tidal data is referenced to predictions for Standard (main) ports.
+Northland's standard ports are Marsden Point on the east coast and Port Taranaki on the west coast.

-The times and heights of tides for secondary ports can be found by applying the corrections found on pages 46 and 47 to the corresponding primary port predictions.
+The times and heights of tides for secondary ports can be found by applying the corrections found on pages 62 and 63 to the corresponding standard port predictions.

-The Tide Tables are only available in PDF format (1.3MB).
-Download the Tide Tables from our full Boating in Northland section.
+The Tide Tables are only available from here in PDF format Download the 1 July 2018 - 30 June 2019 Tide Tables (PDF, 1.5 MB)

 DISCLAIMER: (As of May 2018)